-Dr. Fusi F.A.C.S, M.B.A. has been a practicing plastic surgeon for over twenty years, primarily specializing in aesthetic and reconstructive breast procedures.
-He has been a clinical faculty member since 1993, teaching residents and medical students at Yale Medical School.
-Dr. Craig specializes in aesthetic and reconstructive surgery, particularly for breast procedures and microsurgery.
-She was an assistant professor at the nation’s top cancer center, MD Anderson Cancer Center in Houston for the past three years, teaching fully trained plastic surgeons.
-Both Dr. Fusi and Dr. Craig have acquired additional training from renowned breast surgeons Dr. Roger Kouri and Dr. Phillip Blondeel.
+Dr. Fusi and Dr. Craig specialize in aesthetic and reconstructive surgery, particularly for breast procedures and microsurgery.
+Dr. Craig was an assistant professor at the nation’s top cancer center, MD Anderson Cancer Center in Houston for the past three years, teaching fully trained plastic surgeons.
+She acquired additional training from renowned breast surgeons Dr. Roger Kouri and Dr. Phillip Blondeel.

 What Can a Breast Reduction Change?

 Women with larger breasts frequently develop uncomfortable symptoms related to bearing additional weight on their breasts.
 A breast reduction not only decreases the size and weight of your breasts but relieves many related symptoms such as:

 - Chronic pain in back, neck, and shoulders.

 - Rashes underneath your breasts and in the crease.